Man charged in court over Queenstown stabbing

-SINGAPORE - A man was charged in court on Saturday (Oct 13) with stabbing a woman at the void deck of a Housing Board block in Queenstown.
+SINGAPORE - A man was charged in court on Saturday (Oct 13) over stabbing a woman at the void deck of a Housing Board block in Queenstown.

 Mohammad Faizal Mohamed Salleh, 29, faces one count of voluntarily causing grievous hurt.